Chinese authorities kill woman's dog confined by Covid | World

 Woman walks her corgi dog in front of Moscow State University building during heavy fog in the Russian capital on November 2, 2021. — Photo: Maxim Shemetov/Reuters

-The owner of the animal, identified by the local press as Ms. Fu, stated after the assault that Chaofen had died and that some neighbors’ pets had the same fate..
+The owner of the animal, identified by the local press as Fu, said after the assault that Chaofen had died and that some neighbors’ pets had the same fate..

 Some cities like Shanghai allow people to quarantine their pets, according to Bloomberg, but others are taking extreme measures.